Radek Štěpánek: Playing style

 Štěpánek is noted for being one of the few serve and volley players on the tour.
-He is known for his resilience at the net as well as his entertaining and at times comedic plays during matches. Štěpánek has a strong and accurate first serve, often reaching up to 210 km/h with it.
-Like most serve and volley players, Štěpánek's second serve is slower, but has a great amount of top-spin, giving him time to come up to the net.
+He is known for his resilience at the net as well as his entertaining and at times comedic plays during matches. Štěpánek has a strong and accurate first serve, often reaching up to 210 km/h with it. Štěpánek's second serve is slower, but like most serve and volley players, it has a great amount of top-spin, giving him time to come up to the net.
 On his serve, Štěpánek often immediately comes up to the net and volleys, finishing off points quickly.
 His net play is considered one of the best on the tour.
 He is known for his reach and anticipation at the net, which allows him to put away would-be passing shots at the net as well as engage in volley-to-volley exchanges, often coming out on top.

 However, unlike most serve and volley players, Štěpánek usually does not employ a Chip and charge form of play when receiving.
 Instead, he engages in baseline rallies.
 His groundstrokes are not exceptionally powerful, but are consistent and accurate on both wings, allowing him to maintain solid ground at the baseline.
 If caught up too long in a baseline rally, however, Štěpánek will often place a deep, accurate groundstroke or a drop-shot and come up to the net to volley, finishing off the point quickly.
 He is often more willing to use a slice than his double-handed backhand.

 One of the signature characteristics of Štěpánek is his comedic and entertaining play.
 Due to the fact that he comes up to the net a lot, he often employs unconventional shots, as well as the occasional trick shot.

 Personal life

 Štěpánek was engaged to Swiss tennis star Martina Hingis, but they split up in August 2007.
 He married former top-ten Czech tennis player Nicole Vaidišová in 2010.
 They separated in 2013.
 For several months, he dated Czech Wimbledon Champion Petra Kvitová.
 They split in April 2014.
 In 2018, he married Vaidišová again, and they have a daughter Stella.

 Štěpánek was coached by former Australian Open champion Petr Korda.
 He endorses ALEA clothing and Nike shoes and was sponsored by Bosworth racquets but later was seen also using Head racquets.

 Czech football goalkeeper Jaromír Blažek is his cousin.
-His (half) brother-in-law is American tennis player Toby Kodat.
+His brother-in-law is American tennis player Toby Kodat.